 During the year, teachers and other staff will focus on various needs as they arise in the school.
-A situation could potentially be addressed school-wide, by pod, classroom or by grade, depending on the issues identified.
+A situation could potentially be addressed school-wide, by community, classroom or by grade, depending on the issues identified.
 Aspects of self-regulation, appropriate specifically to children during the rapidly changing middle years are introduced and integrated into all school activities.
-Proactive measures the school has taken to foster strong relationships is to introduce an advisory block called BRICK.
-These small groups of grade 6, 7 and 8 students are led by a teacher who meet with their BRICK classes two days per week.
-During this time, learning is structured within four areas connected to our school.
-One of the areas is entitled Building Respect.
-Regular lessons created with this theme focus on RESPECT, restorative practice, school culture, personal and social competence and community circles.